abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

   2. The server sends the `index.html` file to the browser **(Angular injects a `<script>` tag into the `index.html` file that loads the `main.ts` file)**
      ![compilation](./img/compilation-2.png)

-     - The `main.ts` file bootstraps the `AppModule` and starts the app (or if using standalone components, it bootstraps the main component directly)
+     - **The `main.ts` file is the entry point of the application**.
+It bootstraps the `AppModule` and starts the app (or if using standalone components, it bootstraps the main component directly)

        ```ts
        // main.ts 📄